 Power factor (PF) determines the relationship between true power and apparent power.
-The true power is also known as an active power.
-The apparent power is also called a reactive power.
-The true power (kW) is the power that is produced by the engine.
+The true power is also known as the active power.
+The apparent power is also called kVA.
+The true power (kW) is the work that is done on the load by the engine.

 The true power determines the amount of power that is available for the load to do work.
 The apparent power (kVA) is the total power that is produced by the generator.
 Power factor can be calculated by using the following formula.